trilitech/tezos-developer-docs/docs/smart-contracts/deploying.md

 Obtaining the Tezos Client:
 :::

-### Obtaining the Tezos Client:
+### Obtaining the Tezos client:
 - **GNU/Linux**: the simplest way to get octez-client is through opam using opam install tezos. alternatives are available here
 - **MacOsX**: the software is distributed through a brew formula with brew install tezos.

-## Interacting with the Devloped Contract
+## Interacting with the devloped contract

 ### Invocation
-After the smart contract has successfully been originated and included in a baked block, interaction with the contract's entrypoints is possible via command lines.
+Once you have successfully originated the smart contract and a baked block includes it, you can interact with the contract's entrypoints using command lines.

 For example, suppose you have a smart contract with an entrypoint called `update_data`, which takes an integer as an argument to update some data in its storage.
 Here's how you might invoke this entrypoint: